hashicorp/design-system/website/docs/components/form/select/partials/guidelines/guidelines.md

 **This component uses a native HTML element**

-It's not possible to create custom variations of this component as it uses a native HTML element.
+It's not possible to create technically custom variations of this component as it uses a native HTML element.
 Find more information [on MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select).

 !!!